 As we drove away Rich grumbled on how we would probably be late because it took me so long to get out of the house.
 I just smiled and said it would still be a good night for us, even if we were a few minutes late.
 I tried to explain about Audriana and her toes, but he was too focused on getting us to the restaurant on time to really hear me.
 During the drive to the restaurant, my mind kept thinking back to Audriana.
 Why did it take a week of her asking for me to finally paint her toes?
 It didn’t take all that much time, and look how happy it made her!
 I’m so glad I painted her toes before I left! — It was a good feeling.

 Every doctor and nurse made a fuss about her pretty polished toes.
 Although she was in a coma, they all told her how pretty her red toenails were, and I knew that if she was hearing them she was beaming inside.
 And I’d sit there with tears in my eyes, so thankful that I had taken the time to paint her toes that night.
 I know it sounds like a little thing, but it was huge for me.
-Those little red toenails were a reminder that I had made time for what was important to her.
+Those little red toenails were a daily reminder that I had made time for what was important to her.

 I think back to that time often.
 Twenty years has passed, and in that time I have had many other good mommy moments, but none have made me feel as good as that one.
 It remains my biggest reminder to never be too busy for the “little things” kids ask of us, the things that don’t take all that much time but we keep putting off until later.
 It’s so easy to brush these little requests off during our busy days.
-But it’s these little things that are their big things, and I always want to be the kind of mom who makes time for these little big things.
+But it’s these little things that are their big things, and I always want to be the kind of mom who makes time for the little big things in life.

 I think it’s important for us moms to realize that for every bad mommy moment in our day we probably have twenty or twenty-five good mommy moments, and it’s time we start giving our good mommy moments some attention.
 Do you have a good mommy moment that sticks out in your mind?
 If so, please share in the comments.
 I’d love to hear them!